-Sorting and Grading of Fruits and Vegetables
+Sorting of Fruits and Vegetables

 Separating the different types of fruits from fruit lot is called sorting.
+It depends on

 Deﬁnition of Grading

-1. To get higher price.
+- To get a higher price.

-2. To have different marketing value.
+- To have different marketing values.

-3. To adjust with world market.
+- To adjust to the world market.

-4. To facilitate marketing.
+- To facilitate marketing.

-5. To facilitate packing.
+- To facilitate packing.

-6. To facilitate transporting.
+- To facilitate transporting.

-7. To increase the shelf life.
+- To increase the shelf life.

-1. Extra class.
+- Extra class.

-2. Class I.
+- Class I.

-3. Class II.
+- Class II.

 Advantages of Grading

-6. By grading, there is fairness to both Buyers and Sellers.
+- By grading, there is fairness to both Buyers and Sellers.

-7. Properly graded vegetables and fruits are purchased by the consumer easily without inspection.
+- Properly graded vegetables and fruits are purchased by the consumer easily without inspection.

 Grading of Fruits

-Generally, the fruits are graded on the basis of size, weight, specific gravity, colour, variety, etc. Size grading is predominantly followed in almost all types of fruits on the basis of size.
-The fruits are graded as a small, medium, large and extra large.
-On the basis of maturity, the fruits are graded as immature, properly mature and over mature.
-Grading on the basis of maturity decides both quality and shelf life.
-The Alphonsoad and Pairi mango fruits are graded on the basis of weight as less than 200g, 200-249g, 250-299g, 300-349g and more than 350g.
-Out of these grades the weight grade 250-299g account for about 30% of the fruits.
-The mango fruits are also graded on the basis of Sp. gravity (3 grades on the basis of sp.
-Gravity as less than 1.0 sp. gr, 1.0-1.02 and more than 1.02).
+Grading based on maturity decides both quality and shelf life.
+The Alphonso and Pairi mango fruits are graded based on weight as less than 200g, 200-249g, 250-299g, 300-349g, and more than 350g.
+Out of these grades, the weighted grade 250-299g account for about 30% of the fruits.
+The mango fruits are also graded based on Sp. gravity (3 grades based on sp. gravity as less than 1.0 sp. gr, 1.0-1.02, and more than 1.02).
 The sp. gr Grade 1.0-1.02 accounts for about 50% of the Alphonso and Pairi mango fruits.

-Grading of Vegetable
+Grading of Vegetables